Best Variable Speed Pool Pump Reviews 2026 - Save Up to 90% With Variable Speed!

 With 2" connection ports this is a smaller pump but can benefit from more efficient hydraulic installation than similar sized pumps with 1.5" ports.
 A small motor size and efficient design allows for an impressively high WEF rating since the maximum power consumption of the pump is only 975 Watts.
 This product is not available for sale online and can be purchased only through authorized Jandy dealers.

 When to use the 0.85 HP FloPro - The FloPro 0.85hp pump from Jandy is another smaller class pump suitable as a filtration pump for most tiny, small and medium sized swimming pools.
 This FloPro pump comes with native 2" port sizes which is preferable for hydraulic efficiency, but this pump can operate with 2" or 1.5" plumbing as many smaller pools utilize 1.5" plumbing lines.
-The hydraulic efficiency of this pump is reflected in the high WEF rating og 11.9 which is due to the small electrical draw of the motor versus the high potential flow output.
+The hydraulic efficiency of this pump is reflected in the high WEF rating of 11.9 which is due to the small electrical draw of the motor versus the high potential flow output.
 This 0.85hp FloPro is a dedicated 115 volt pump with the 230v model option coming with a 1.65hp motor rating.
 With the adjustable riser base this pump is a direct swap fit for the Hayward Super Pump, the Hayward Super II pump, the Pentair Superflo, the Sta-Rite SuperMax, the Pentair Whisperflo series, Jandy PlusHP and Jandy MaxHP pumps, as well as the Sta-Rite Dyna-Glas pumps.
 The Sta-Rite Dura-Glas, Dura-Glas II and the Sta-Rite Max-E-Glas pumps require purchase of a separate riser base, part number R0546400.
 This is a versatile, high efficiency pumps intended to replace most existing models of competing brand pumps with little or no plumbing refitting being required.

 Pentair SuperFlo 342001